Skip to main content

 The irony is that being selfless isn’t the thing that cost Sang-Wah’s life.
 It was, as it is in most of the deaths in this movie, the selfishness of another character.
 This is that episode where Yon-suk has the entire car shut out the heroes as they are fighting off the zombies.
 Sang-hwa then sacrifices himself holding back the zombies while Seok-woo and the others break down the door.
 This becomes a recurring theme throughout the film.
 Many of the characters will choose to sacrifice their own life to protect the party, but the sacrifice was always necessitated by another character (usually the dude in the suit).

 The film’s final confrontation has Seok-woo, Su-an, and Seong-kyeong finally on the train car that will carry them to the safety of Busan, and it’s on this car that they encounter Yon-suk as a freshly turned zombie.
 In true hero fashion, Seok-woo faces off against Yon-suk, symbolic of him facing off against his own vices.
 He is able to toss Yon-suk off the train, but not before he is bitten.
-He’s allowed a few minutes to say goodbye to his daughter, who will now go with Seong-kyeong, before throwing himself off the train before the zombie takes over.
+He’s allowed a few minutes to say goodbye to his daughter, who will now go with Seong-kyeong, before throwing himself off the train.

 This focus on systemic human selfishness is fairly commonplace within the genre of horror.
 What isn’t necessarily a given in horror movies is the protagonist, the vessel of human flaws, getting to move past their vices or human failings.
-Seok-woo is allowed to eventually make amends with this daughter before giving his life for her.
+As we discussed in our look at A Quiet Place, horror movies generally start from a place of cynicism, of saying what nobody wants to hear but what they can't really dismiss.
+Genuine growth is not at all a given within horror, and this is what makes it so special that Seok-woo is allowed to eventually make amends with this daughter, even if he has to sacrifice his life in the process.

 Alright, now we’re going to give a little of that historical context to film zombies.